syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 {% endhighlight %}

 ##Command Manager
 Command manager is used to map between user gestures (keyboard, mouse) with commands.
-Refer to the following table for inbuilt commands with Key Gesture and Mouse Gesture.
+Refer to the following table for built-in commands with Key Gesture and Mouse Gesture.
 List of Commands and Key Gesture:

 | Command | Key | Key Modifiers |